Residents! Select your new carts here »

 Will communal drop-off locations be available for yard waste and recyclables?

 Yard waste can be dropped off at the Eastern Regional Landfill either by the homeowner or by a contractor or friend on behalf of the homeowner.
 There will be two new locations for recycling drop-off during the summer months.
-The sites of those locations have not yet been finalized.
+They will be located at the Tahoe Donner Northwoods Clubhouse and Truckee Town Hall.

 How else can I dispose of yard waste without green bags or carts?